YelloCo/Batchlight/README.md

 val batcher = BatchStatement<MediumSizeObject>(binderConfig)
 ```

-3. call the execute function on the batcher, passing in the list to be inserted and a clojure that tells it how to bind
+3. call the execute function on the batcher, passing in the list to be inserted and a closure that tells it how to bind
 the items in the list.
 The config will generate a statement that looks like:

 ```kotlin